bmodayur/feature-reduction/README.md

 See **[DATA_FORMATS.md](docs/DATA_FORMATS.md)** for complete specifications.

 ### Data File
-You can download the data file from here
+You can download the data file from the link below and place it in data/pkl

 ***Google Drive***:
 https://drive.google.com/drive/folders/1CYEV9lFP5RnKG09xeeNdJ-9NTVk1fp4b?usp=drive_link